-It’s a very underrated and extremely misunderstood, but the humble wick tab is a very important piece of candle equipment.
+It’s a very underrated and extremely misunderstood, but highly important piece of candle equipment.

-The wick tab plays a really important role in the safety of your candles.
+The humble wick tab plays a really important role in the safety of your candles.

 If you have ever taken the time to actually look at and compare your wicks, you would have noticed the wick tab changes size depending on the size of your wick.